cldr-steven-matison/iceberg-mcp-server/CONTRIBUTING.md

 4. Open a **Pull Request**:
    - Go to your fork on GitHub → Compare & pull request → Base repository: `cloudera/iceberg-mcp-server` → Base branch: `main`
    - Title: "Update Readme for Local Install + CONTRIBUTING"
-   - Link back to this blog post for context.